 For the first violation of this rule, the team shall be issued a warning.
 A misconduct penalty for an equipment violation shall be assessed to any player or goalkeeper of that team for a subsequent violation during that game.

-(g) All players must wear the required, or recommended, protective equipment in the manner for which it is designed.
+(h) All players who wear the required, or recommended, protective equipment must wear it in the manner for which it is designed.

 For violation of this rule, following a team warning, a misconduct penalty for an equipment violation shall be imposed.